 The free and easily accessible nature of the model has led to its popularity skyrocketing – with over a billion users estimated; it has become the fastest-growing consumer application in history (Reuters, February 2023).

-Surveying 1,000+ UK business decision-makers surveyed last month via our UK Business Tracker, almost three-quarters (72%) reported familiarity or usage.
+Surveying 1,000+ UK business decision-makers last month via our UK Business Tracker, almost three-quarters (72%) reported familiarity or usage.
 Of those who engage, usage is much higher with decision-makers in medium and large businesses (49%) compared to their smaller counterparts (26%).

 The many immediate benefits